SSARHERPS/SSAR-species-database/README.md

 ### Search flags

 1. `fuzzy`: if truthy, use a similar sounding search for results, like SOUNDEX.
-Note this won't work for authority years or deprecated scientific names.
+Note this won't work for authority years or deprecated scientific names. **Default `false`**
+2. `loose`: Truthy.
+Don't check for strict matches, allow partials and case-insensitivity **Application default `true`; API default `false`**
-2. `only`: restrict search to this csv column list.
+3. `only`: restrict search to this csv column list.
 Return an error if invalid column specified.
-3. `include`: Include the additional columns in this csv list.
+4. `include`: Include additional search columns in this csv list.
 Return an error if invalid column specified.
-4. `type`: restrict search to this `major_type`.
+5. `type`: restrict search to this `major_type`.
 Literal scientific match only.
-Return an error if the type does not exist.
+Return an error if the type does not exist. **Default none**
-5. `filter`: restrict search by this list of {"`column`":"value"} object list.
+6. `filter`: restrict search by this list of {"`column`":"value"} object list.
 Requires key "BOOLEAN_TYPE" set to either "AND" or "OR".
-Return an error if the key does not exist, or if an unknown column is specified.
+Return an error if the key does not exist, or if an unknown column is specified. **Default none**
-6. `limit`: Search result return limit.
+7. `limit`: Search result return limit. **Default unlimited**
-7. `loose`: Truthy.
-Don't check for strict matches, allow partials and case-insensitivity **Default `true`**
 8. `order`: A csv list of columns to order by. **Defaults to genus, species, subspecies**

 ### Search behaviour